SAVMA creates task forces to address issues

 SAVMA committees continued their work of allocating funds to student scholarships, grant competitions, travel stipends, and recognition of superior programming and professors at veterinary schools.

-A new publicity campaign geared toward presenting the benefits of SAVMA and AVMA membership to students, increased use of social networking sites to link students to SAVMA entities, and letters to deans' offices to accompany the recently passed duty hours proposal (see JAVMA, May 15, 2011, page 1225) were all products of the SAVMA committee meetings.
+A new publicity campaign geared toward presenting the benefits of SAVMA and AVMA membership to students, increased use of social networking sites to link students to SAVMA entities, and letters to deans' offices to accompany the recently passed duty hours proposal (see JAVMA, May 15, 2011) were all products of the SAVMA committee meetings.

 SAVMA liaison representatives—those students who serve the purpose of representing SAVMA and the student voice on various AVMA committees, the AAVMC, and the National Commission on Veterinary Economic Issues—brought back news of progress within those organizations.
 Of particular note was the news that the AAVMC has become the first organization to grant a student liaison representative both a voice and a vote on its board of directors.
 Later in the meeting, the SAVMA liaison to the AAVMC, Josh Yonas, spoke in favor of a motion to endorse the final report of the North American Veterinary Medical Education Consortium in the form of a letter to the association; the motion was approved by the delegates.